-JEE Main Result 2017 - The Central Board of Secondary Examination (CBSE) has declared the result of JEE Main 2017 Paper 1 on April 27.
+JEE Main Result 2017 - The result of JEE Main 2017 Paper 2 has been announced by the admission authorities.
+The Central Board of Secondary Examination (CBSE) had declared the result of JEE Main 2017 Paper 1 on April 27.
 JEE Main 2017 result is available only in online mode.
 Candidates can check JEE Main result 2017 by entering their Roll Number and Date of birth.
 The Score and All India Rank (AIR) of JEE Main 2017 can be accessed on the same day after checking the result.
 JEE Main 2017 result has been declared for all 10,15349 candidates who have appeared in pen & paper on April 2 and 1,83,640 candidates who have appeared for the computer based mode exam on April 8 and 9, 2017.
 The result displays the actual scores obtained by a candidate in the exam as well as the All India Rank (AIR) along with the category rank.
 While checking JEE Main 2017 result, candidates can also know whether they will be eligible to appear for the JEE Advanced 2017 or not.
 As per the official notification, class 12th marks will not be considered while computing the JEE Main rank.
-The result of JEE Main paper 2 will be announced on May 27, 2017.
 Know the procedure to calculate your JEE Main score, rank and check your JEE Main result 2017 before downloading the rank card from this page.

 - Know the colleges where you have High/Medium/Low chances for admission

 - Know the best branch for each of the colleges

 - Know the colleges which participate in JEE MAIN Counselling